 Florence, home to Renaissance treasures, is a work of art in itself.
 Its ancient cathedral and churches are designed and built by artistic icons of the past, from Brunelleschi to Michelangelo.
-Visitors will feel its creative essence just by walking through its streets, and don’t get us started on the artistry of Italian food.
+Visitors will feel its creative essence just by walking through its streets.

 Most tourists will make haste to the iconic Uffizi Gallery, where masterpieces line the corridors of this world renowned museum.
 Admire ancient sculptures and paintings, with the greatest collections from the Renaissance era and 14th century.
 Expect to see pieces by Giotto and Simone Martini, among others.

 The high-altitude Colombian capital has been the one to watch in recent years.
-Famous artist names emerged from Bogotá in the 20th century, such as Doris Salcedo and Pedro Ruiz, but for a while the artistic community was kept under wraps in the city.
-Now, roads and buildings have come alive with politically driven street art, and there are plenty of museums and galleries housing local and international artists.
+Famous artists' names emerged from Bogotá in the 20th century, such as Doris Salcedo and Pedro Ruiz, but for a while the artistic community was kept under wraps in the city.
+Now, roads and buildings have come to life with politically driven street art, and there is a selection of museums and galleries housing local and international artists.

-Head inside of MAMBO – Museo de Arte Moderno de Bogotá, for all your 20th century art inspiration, as well as Museo de Botero in La Candelaria, where Colombian artist Fernando Botero donated more than 200 works, many his own but also a selection from big names such as Picasso and Monet.
+Head inside of MAMBO – Museo de Arte Moderno de Bogotá, for all your 20th century art inspiration, as well as Museo de Botero in La Candelaria, where Colombian artist Fernando Botero donated more than 200 works – many of his own, but also a selection from iconic names such as Picasso and Monet.

-Continuously inspiring artists around the world, Santa Fe is one of the oldest cities in the United States.
-It’s the light in this desert town which is given credit for attracting crowds of creatives, especially as it's positioned at 7,200ft above sea level.
+Inspiring artists around the world, Santa Fe is one of the oldest cities in the United States.
+It’s the natural light in this desert town that attracts crowds of creatives, especially as it's positioned at 7,200ft above sea level.

-Okay, if you want to see the biggest collection of Pablo Picasso art ever, head to overcrowded Barcelona.
-But real fans of his work will head south to the Costa Del Sol, the artist’s birthplace, where visitors can experience Málaga for much more than a beach destination.
+Sure, if you want to see the biggest collection of Pablo Picasso art ever, head to overcrowded Barcelona.
+But real fans of his work will head south to the Costa Del Sol, the artist’s birthplace and where you can experience Málaga as much more than a beach destination.

 The historic South Korean capital has been up-and-coming in the world of contemporary art, with the Seoul Museum of Art really putting the city on the map.
 Here, art lovers can explore a range of permanent art exhibitions by regional artists such as the famous Korean painter Chun Kyung Ja, as well as temporary exhibitions from creatives across the globe.

-The rapid growth of Korean art culture has been reflected in a number of new projects across the city in past years.
-Intimate galleries have been popping up everywhere, the spaceship-like Dongdaemoon Design Plaza was built as a creative hub, and in September 2022, the Gangnam district will host the Frieze Art Fair: the perfect way to celebrate Seoul’s thriving arts community.
+The rapid growth of Korean art culture has been reflected in a number of new projects across the city in past years, for example, the building of the spaceship-like Dongdaemoon Design Plaza as a new cultural centre in the historic district.

-Dubbed the Art Capital of Australia, Melbourne’s streets are bursting with creativity.
+Dubbed the Cultural Capital of Australia, Melbourne’s streets are bursting with creativity.
 Between the buildings painted with thought-provoking graffiti is a variety of impressive museums and boutique galleries.

 The biggest gallery in the city is the National Gallery of Victoria, which hosts exhibitions from artists around the world.
 It also displays permanent exhibitions of artists closer to home from Australia.
 However, you may also catch a glimpse of classics from Salvador Dali and Pablo Picasso.

-Other top spots around the city include the Ian Potter Centre for indigenous artwork, the ACMI (Australian Centre for Moving Image) for audio-visual shows, and more recently The LUME, the first digital art gallery in Australia and the Southern Hemisphere, and a place to experience multi-sensory art.
+Other top spots around the city include the Ian Potter Centre, the ACMI (Australian Centre for Moving Image) for audio-visual shows, and more recently The LUME, the first digital art gallery in Australia and the Southern Hemisphere, and a place to experience multi-sensory art.

 That’s not all though.
-The city is also bustling with smaller galleries such as the Anglim Gilbert Gallery and the John Fischer Gallery, and if you’re looking for a vibrant arts community, San Fran’s Mission District is painted in brightly coloured murals, drawing in attention to human rights issues and reflecting cultural heritage.
+The city is also bustling with smaller galleries such as the Anglim Gilbert Gallery, and if you’re looking for a vibrant arts community, San Fran’s Mission District is painted in brightly coloured murals, drawing in attention to human rights issues and reflecting cultural heritage.

 Cape Town is home to the largest contemporary African art gallery.
 Zeitz Museum opened in 2017, and is situated on the V&A waterfront, where its concrete and glass structure is a sight to behold.
 Included in its exhibits are works by South African artists Athi-Patra Ruga and Mary Sibande, along with many other important and influential creatives from across the continent.